What is the Best Car Insurance in Nova Scotia for 2023?

 Watch out!

-You can’t have a car without insurance.
+You can’t drive a car without insurance.
 Always make sure the vehicle is insured for the entire period that it is registered to you.
 If you’re switching to a new insurer, figure out the new insurance before you cancel the old one.

 Who can drive my car under my insurance in Nova Scotia?